runtimeverification/k/k-distribution/k-tutorial/1_basic/14_evaluation_order/README.md

 However, K has built-in support for deciding when to heat and when to cool.
-This support comes in the form of the rule attributes `heat` and `cool` as well as the builtin function `isKResult`.
+This support comes in the form of the rule attributes `heat` and `cool` as well as the specially named function `isKResult`.

 Consider the following definition, which is equivalent to `LESSON-13-C` (`lesson-14-a.k`):